lupyuen/lupyuen.github.io/src/advocate.md

 In September 2020 I started taking medication for Hypertension (Super High Blood Pressure).

-Then life became soooo slooooooow.
+Then life became soooo slooooooow. ("Time Goes By...
+So Slowly...")

 I couldn't write or code as quickly as before.
 I had to drop my projects, and do only one tiny project at a time.

 (You can see the huge gap around September in my GitHub History above)